It is a well-known fact that diet plays a decisive role in the annoying symptom known as heartburn or acid reflux – often as a trigger, or root cause.

 Home Remedies or drugs?

-There are many potential causes for heartburn and you should never just take that lightly.
+There are many potential causes for heartburn, and you should always talk to your doctor about the possible root cause.
 But what can be done if you have acute heartburn right now?

 One option is medication, like antacids or PPIs.
 I assume, as you found your way to this site, that this isn’t your goal.
 And that is very good!
-Many of the available drugs should help against heartburn, but will often cause more severe or risky side effects.
+Many of the available drugs will indeed help against heartburn, but will often cause more severe or risky side effects.

-My website deals – amongst other things – with natural home remedies.
 And here I want to emphasize the “home” in remedy.
-Ideally you would already have a medicinally effective remedy at home for other reasons (like food for example).
+Ideally you want an effective remedy that you already have at home for other reasons (like food for example).

 Vegetables for neutralizing stomach acid